JacobEverly/Interactive-Lab-Hub/Lab 5/README.md

 Now that you have experimented with one or more of these sense-making systems **characterize their behavior**.
 During the lecture, we mentioned questions to help characterize a material:
 * What can you use X for?
+    Automate a task in cooking for a chef that could be balancing a lot of tasks all at the same time.
 * What is a good environment for X?
+    A kitchen that does not have a sustained amount of noise.
 * What is a bad environment for X?
+    A very loud kitchen that has a sustained noise louder then the sound of boiling water.
 * When will X break?
+    When loud outside noises cause the object to prematurely execute.
+    Ay foreign objects that the sensors think would be the pasta box being thrown into the water.
 * When it breaks how will X break?
+    It will prematurely que the chef
+    Start the timer for the pasta too soon
+    Not work at all
 * What are other properties/behaviors of X?
+    Can also be reporgammed and used for the purpose of cooking rice.
 * How does X feel?

 **\*\*\*Include a short video demonstrating the answers to these questions.\*\*\***